By using this site, you agree to the Privacy Policy and Terms of Use.

 Why the UAE and Gulf countries are caught in the middle

 This is the part that matters most.
-Several Gulf nations, including the UAE, host US military assets, logistics infrastructure, and energy facilities that are deeply embedded in the broader Western strategic network.
-In the current conflict, Iran has not limited its response to a single adversary — it has targeted infrastructure and military positions across multiple locations.
+Several Gulf nations, including the UAE, host US assets, logistics infrastructure, and energy facilities that are deeply embedded in the broader Western strategic network.
+In the current conflict, Iran has not limited its response to a single nation — it has targeted infrastructure and military positions across multiple locations.
+However in the UAE, Iran has not only attacked US assets but also civilian facilities like hotels and airports.
+Energy infrastructure across the Gulf was also targeted.

 Iran’s fighting strategy